-Temple builders were familiar with the Naazigai units and may have also been experts in assembling special stones to serve as a clock.
-They set two special stones in the inner ceiling of the Shiva temple in the town of Thittai in Tamil Nadu.
+Temple builders were familiar with the Nazhigai units and may have also been experts in assembling special stones to serve as a clock.
+They selected two types of special stones and built the inner ceiling of the Shiva temple in the town of Thittai in Tamil Nadu.
 Water vapor condenses on the carved surface of one of them during the night.
-It condenses on the surface of the other during day time.
-These two stones gather enough water to create a drop of water every 24 minutes.
-A drop of water falls on the Lingam in this temple every one Naazigai.
-The knowledge of condensation and the use of it as a time measure may have originated in temples in moist caves.
+However, it condenses on the surface of the other type of stone during day time.
+In addition, these two stones gather enough water to create a drop of water every 24 minutes.
+A drop of water falls on the Lingam in this temple every one Nazhigai.
+The knowledge of condensation and the use of it as a time measure may have originated earlier, when temples were constructed in moist caves.

-Half Naazigai is 3 degrees of rotation of the earth around its own axis.
+Half Nazhigai represents a 3 degrees of rotation of the earth.
 Was this the smallest convenient measure of time in ancient times?
-Tamil folk are still familiar with a time measure which is called a Jaamam (ஜாமம்).
-Seven and a half Naazigais make one Jaamam.
-Eight Jaamam Pujas are offered daily in old Shiva temples to this day.
-Astronomy texts in Sanskrit also convert Naazigais into the Hora or Hour units.
-A Hora contains two and half Naazigais.
-The Vinaadi unit is smaller than the Naazigai unit.
-There are 60 Vinaadis in a Naazigai.
-It is too small a unit to be measured with instruments.
+The Vinadi unit is smaller than the Nazhigai unit.
+There are 60 Vinadis in a Nazhigai.
+It is too small a unit to be measured with any instruments known earlier.
 Traditionally the smaller units were based on phenomenon such as a blink or the time taken to pronounce a syllable.